vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 (Source: [DeFi Llama](https://defillama.com/stablecoin/usdd))

-USDD is also enlisted on a handful of centralized exchanges.
+USDD is also listed on a handful of centralized exchanges.
 For instance, Poloniex, KuCoin, and of course Huobi ([Justin Sun](https://en.wikipedia.org/wiki/Justin_Sun), founder of the Tron network, is an advisor and investor at [Huobi](https://decrypt.co/112118/huobi-token-moons-the-week-justin-sun-becomes-exchange-advisor)).

-And most recently, USDD became an officially [authorized digital currency](https://cryptoslate.com/tron-becomes-legal-tender-in-dominica/) and medium of exchange for the Commonwealth of Dominica.
-A small island developing state in the Caribbean.
-This is due to Mr. Suns' promotional activities.
-In late 2021, Justin Sun quit his role as CEO at Tron, to promote crypto adoption in developing states.
-He started from the Caribbean and became a WTO [diplomat](https://www.bloomberg.com/news/articles/2021-12-17/crypto-wunderkind-sun-says-he-s-becoming-a-diplomat-for-grenada) for the state of Grenada.
+Recently, USDD became an officially [authorized digital currency](https://cryptoslate.com/tron-becomes-legal-tender-in-dominica/) and medium of exchange for the Commonwealth of Dominica, a small island developing state in the Caribbean.
+This was accomplished thanks to Mr. Suns' promotional activities.
+In late 2021, Justin Sun left his role as CEO at Tron to promote crypto adoption in developing states.
+He began wielding influence in the Caribbean and became a WTO [diplomat](https://www.bloomberg.com/news/articles/2021-12-17/crypto-wunderkind-sun-says-he-s-becoming-a-diplomat-for-grenada) for the state of Grenada.

 ## USDD Issuance

 There are two ways for new USDD to enter circulation.
 First, USDD can be issued by the seven members of the TRON DAO Reserve (TDR).
 These whitelisted institutions can stake TRX, and withdraw USDD in return.
-Secondly, regular users can swap USDD for other stablecoins (e.g. USDT, USDC), via the Peg Stability Module (PSM).
+Secondly, anyone can permissionlessly swap USDD for other stablecoins (e.g. USDT, USDC) via the Peg Stability Module (PSM).

 At launch, the TDR pre-minted $999B of USDD.
 These sit in an “[issuance contract](https://tronscan.org/#/contract/TRFGnuUqED3NDpMYgqZY1X3gAeVHNw1SDq)”.
 From there, $1B was transferred to an “[authorized contract](https://tronscan.org/#/contract/TTsASxQhMk4t3S5vZMVVJ7nR2GQjDXNRnq)”.
 The TDR controls both contracts via a 5-of-7 multi-sig.
 Once in the authorized contract, TDR members and regular users can issue or swap USDD.